-Fertilizing is a big part of maintaining a healthy, green lawn.
-What if you could minimize lawn clippings and save on bags of fertilizer?
+Fertilising is a big part of maintaining a healthy, green lawn.
+What if you could minimise lawn clippings and save on bags of fertiliser?
 You CAN!

 What is mulching?

 Mulching your lawn clippings into the lawn, means that instead of bagging the clippings and disposing of them, your lawn mower "mulches" the clippings into finer clippings and drops them onto the lawn.
 This process is known as mulching.